xieyuheng/inner/note/00001-the-principle-of-type-theory.md

 > Let's study **terms** and **types** together.

-This principle helps me to seek for clarity in my study.

 # Before type theory

 In programming, we do *not* write types, we only write terms.